How do I structure pricing for a software development project with a new client?

-When it comes to pricing, doesn't matter what industry you are in, check out your competitors.
-See what they charge, and what they give for that.
+When it comes to pricing, it doesn't matter what industry you are in, check out your competitors.
+See what they charge and what they give for that.
 Not only you get an idea of the price, but you can stay competitive.

-I always recommend-if you are new business, its worth lower your price a bit , well.... unless customers are coming to your door for your product.
+I always recommend if you are a new business, it's worth lowering your price a bit, unless customers are coming to your door for your product.

-Another PRICING STRATEGY- you might get some stuff away-be it a product or a service.
-You can run Faacebook give away-thus also increase brand awareness, reach, engagement.
-Plus in return don't forget to ask for a testimonials.
-So its a win win situation :) Happy days!
+Another PRICING STRATEGY - you might give some stuff away - be it a product or a service.
+You can run Facebook give away, thus to also increase brand awareness, reach, engagement.
+In return, don't forget to ask for testimonials.
+So its a win-win situation :) Happy days!